zero-one-community/julius/README.md

 ## Release
-some updates are on going for Windows/linux/android only windows/linux/android softwares avaliable due to testing purposes , but more updates will be added get your platform software here :
+some updates are on going for Windows/linux/android only windows/linux/android softwares avaliable due to testing purposes , but more updates will be added get your platform software here : [RELEASE V2.2,0](https://github.com/zero-one-community/julius/releases/tag/v2.2.0)
 ## 📝 License

 This project is open source and available under the [MIT License](LICENSE).